Making it easier to grow your law firm

 35. Why am I not allowed to make an offer of settlement without the insurer’s consent?

-It is a term of most solicitor professional indemnity claims policies that insurers have the right to take over defence of a claim.
+It is a term of most solicitor professional indemnity policies that insurers have the right to take over defence of a claim.
 That includes making an offer of settlement.

 Insurers insist on being involved in claim settlements because they have the specialist expertise and they will be the organisation making the payment.